The infinitesimal characters of discrete series for real spherical spaces: Introduction

 As usual we write $\hat G$ for the unitary dual of $G$ and disregard the distinction between equivalence classes $[\pi]\in \hat G$ and their representatives $\pi$.
 Representations $\pi \in \hat G$ which occur in $L^2(Z)$ discretely will be called representations of the {\it discrete series for $Z$}.
 This notion distinguishes a subset of $\hat G$ which we denote by $\hat G_{H, {\rm d}}$.
 We write $\hat G_{\rm d}$ for the discrete series of $G$, i.e., $\hat G_{\rm d}=\hat G_{\{e\},{\rm d}}$.
 Note that in general there is no relation between the sets $\hat G_{\rm d}$ and $\hat G_{H,{\rm d}}$ if $H$ is non-trivial.

 To explain the notion of being twisted we recall the automorphism group $N_G(H)/ H$ of $Z$, where $N_G(H)$ denotes the normalizer of $H$.
 It gives rise to a right action of $N_G(H)/ H$ on $L^2(Z)$ commuting with the left regular action of $G$.
-It is easy to see that there exists no discrete spectrum unless $N_G(H)/ H$ is compact.
-For real spherical spaces $N_G(H)/ H$ is fairly well behaved: $N_G(H)/H$ is a product of a compact group and a non-compact torus \cite{KKS}.
+For a real spherical space $N_G(H)/ H$ is fairly well behaved: $N_G(H)/H$ is a product of a compact group and a non-compact torus \cite{KKS}.
+It is easy to see that in this case there exists no discrete spectrum unless $N_G(H)/ H$ is compact.
 Let ${\mathcal A}$ be a maximal non-compact torus in $N_G(H)/H$.
-If ${\mathcal A}$ is non-trivial, then there exist no discrete series representations for $Z$.
+Hence if ${\mathcal A}$ is non-trivial, there exist no discrete series representations for $Z$.
 In this case we generalize the notion of discrete series as follows.
 We have an equivariant disintegration into $G$-modules

 Here $\hat {\mathcal A}$ denotes the set of unitary characters $\chi$ of $\mathcal A$, and $L^2(Z;\chi)$ denotes the space of functions on $Z$, which transform by $\chi$ (times a modular character) and are square integrable modulo $\mathcal A$ (as half-densities, since in general $G/N_G(H)$ is not unimodular).
 The set of representations $\pi \in \hat G$ which are in the discrete spectrum of $L^2(Z;\chi)$ is called the {\it $\chi$-twisted discrete series} and is denoted $\hat G_{H,\chi}$.
 The union $\hat G_{H, {\rm td}}$ of these sets over all $\chi\in\hat{\mathcal A}$ is referred to as the {\it twisted discrete series for $Z$}.